carbon-design-system/carbon/CONTRIBUTING.md

 *For more details, see [feature branches](#feature-branches)*
 ### 5. Run the code.

-Run the command below -- this starts a server and automatically opens a browser that shows all the rendered code for patterns.
+Run the gulp command below -- this starts a static server with [browserSync](http://www.browsersync.io/docs/gulp/) via [gulpfile.js](https://github.ibm.com/Bluemix/pattern-library/blob/master/gulpfile.js) and automatically opens a browser that shows all the rendered code for patterns.

 ```
-npm run dev
+gulp
 ```

 *See [package.json scripts](https://github.ibm.com/Bluemix/pattern-library/blob/master/package.json#L24) and [gulpfile.js](https://github.ibm.com/Bluemix/pattern-library/blob/master/gulpfile.js) to see what's happening.*